 Socialist Equality Group

-A small org based primarily in Auckland and Wellington, SEG are the local preachers of the eternally correct line of the International Committee of the Fourth International (ICFI), primarily via the World Socialist Web Site (WSWS) which hosts pretty much all of the ICFI’s media.
+Based primarily in Wellington with a seemingly smaller section in Auckland, SEG are the local preachers of the eternally correct line of the International Committee of the Fourth International (ICFI), primarily via the World Socialist Web Site (WSWS) which hosts pretty much all of the ICFI’s media.
 Their activity mostly consists of reporting on political events and demos, by which I mean accusing literally every other socialist sect who turn up as ‘pseudo-leftists’.
 Won’t lie, it’s pretty unintentionally hilarious, but I somehow don’t see a mass organisation of Nuh Zelund workers sprouting out of it anytime soon.